Taiwan independence Left

 The Taiwan Statebuilding Party, the New Power Party, the Social Democratic Party, the Green Party Taiwan, and the Taiwan Obasang Political Equality Party are left-wing parties that support Taiwan independence.
 The International Socialist Forward is a revolutionary socialist (Trotskyist) political organization that supports Taiwanese independence.
-Some of the Taiwan Independence Left collaborate with the main moderate Taiwanese nationalist Democratic Progressive Party and others distance themselves.
+Some of the Taiwan Independence Left collaborate with the main center-left Taiwanese nationalist Democratic Progressive Party while others distance themselves in favor for more radical parties.

 History

 Today's main Taiwanese nationalist movements have been bent on anti-communism and pro-Americanism to oppose Chinese imperialism, but historically, Taiwanese nationalist movements have adopted national liberation concepts derived from Marxism and Leninism to resist Japanese colonial rule and KMT dictatorship; Su Beng and Lee Teng-hui were members of the Chinese Communist Party in the late 1940s, and there was also a short-lived radical leftist party called the Taiwan Revolutionary Party in the 1980s.
+Several minor parties incorporate social democracy or green politics while supporting Taiwan's self-determination, such as the Social Democratic Party and the Green Party.

 Taiwan under Japanese rule

 There were left-leaning political parties for Taiwan independence, such as the Taiwanese Communist Party during the period of Taiwan under Japanese rule.
 The Taiwan independence movement under Japan was supported by Mao Zedong in the 1930s as a means of freeing Taiwan from Japanese rule, but he changed this position only after the Nationalists started claiming Taiwan with the Cairo Declaration.